-- Robust procedures were in place for monitoring and managing risks to patients and staff safety.
-The practice had conducted fire risk assessments and carried out regular fire drills.
+· Robust procedures were in place for monitoring and managing risks to patients and staff safety.
+The practice had conducted fire risk assessments and carried out regular fire drills, the most recent being July 2015.
 Processes were in place to ensure all electrical equipment was regularly checked to ensure it was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice had a variety of other risk assessments in place to monitor the safety of the premises such as control of substances hazardous to health, infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place to plan and monitor the level and skill mix of staff needed to meet patients' needs.
-The practice had identified a shortfall in clinical staff and had taken the decision to recruit a senior nurse practitioner who was a prescriber and was able to provide a triaging service and held minor ailments clinics which increased the practices capacity for GPs to see more urgent presentations.
+The most recent being completed in January 2016.
+The practice had a variety of other risk assessments in place to monitor the safety of the premises such as control of substances hazardous to health, infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).

-• There was a rota system in place for all the different staffing groups to ensure that enough staff were on duty
+• Arrangements were in place to plan and monitor the level and skill mix of staff needed to meet patients' needs.
+There was a rota system in place for all the different staffing groups to ensure that enough staff were on duty